 A chest X-ray is likely to be the first diagnostic procedure.
 This chest image can confirm that there is fluid in the pleura and can also help your doctor diagnose conditions like pneumonia.

 Other imaging tests may be needed, such as CT scans or MRIs, followed by biopsies to determine if the cause of the pleural effusion is a malignancy.

 The thoracentesis procedure that you may then undergo to drain the fluid can also be diagnostic.
 Your doctor may remove some of the fluid and send it to a pathology lab for testing.
 With this, the experts can determine if there are cancerous cells present or another issue, such as an infection.

 What to Expect with Thoracentesis

 After the thoracentesis procedure is complete, your doctor may have you undergo another X-ray.
-This is done to make sure all the fluid was removed and to check for any signs of problems, such as a collapsed portion of the lung.
-The actual procedure only takes about ten minutes, but you may be asked to stay in the doctor’s office for a few hours for the X-ray and to be monitored for any possible complications.
+This is done to check for any signs of problems, such as a collapsed portion of the lung, and to make sure they removed all the fluid.